 The primary hormones affecting weight, and especially fat stores, are insulin, cortisol, thyroid, and sex hormones.
 While everyone will experience a unique combination of hormone imbalances that result in an inability to lose weight, the two most likely to be an issue for most people, regardless of gender, are insulin and cortisol.

 When it comes to body change, there’s no topic more polarizing than “calories in vs. calories out.”
 Some argue it’s the be-all and end-all of weight loss.
 Others say it’s oversimplified and misguided.
-In this article by Dr. John Berardi, Ph.D., he explores every angle of the debate from “eat less, move more,” to hormonal issues, to diets that offer a “metabolic advantage.”
-In doing so, he answers—once and for all—how important calories in vs. calories out really is and discusses what it means for you.
-Continue reading “Calories in vs. out?
-Or hormones?
-The debate is finally over.”
+Read on to explore every angle of the debate from “eat less, move more,” to hormonal issues, to diets that offer a “metabolic advantage.”